griffin6021/games-on-ti-84-pce-python/README.md

 >If you see this, you have successfully completed the setup process, and can proceed to the next section.
 >

-# Section 2- The fun part
+## Section 2- The fun part
-We have set up your calculator,
+We have set up your calculator, and now we can install all sorts of games, found off of the from at